top of page

 Um, Didn't trilobites live in water? it is over land...

 Yes!
 Trilobites are arthropods (hard shelled animals) that lived from the Cambrian Era (520 million years ago) to the Permian Era (250 million years ago).
 They had 3 segments and many, many varieties - some up to 3 ft long.
 Most lived in shallow water often walking along the bottom eating detritus floating down or preying on other animals.
-Although Wisconsin is now known for its rich soil and farmlands, for much if its distant history, Wisconsin was underwater in a shallow sea with depths up to 100 ft
+Although Wisconsin is now known for its rich soil and farmlands, for much of its distant history, Wisconsin was underwater in a shallow sea with depths up to 100 ft

 Is that even the correct state trilobite?